 All graduate students must carry personal health insurance.
 Students must demonstrate proof of insurance on three occasions that includes an insurance card that identifies active insurance coverage at didactic year orientation, February of MPAS1 year, and again in January of MPAS2 year.
 The information must include the name of the insurance company and the policy number.
+Please note that healthcare share plans are not the same as health insurance and are not in compliance with this policy.
 Bring personal Health Insurance cards to orientation and the January End of Rotation meeting.
 The cards will be photocopied and kept in student files with the PA Program and Butler University Health Services.
 Students must also sign a waiver indicating that they have personal health insurance.
 (See Appendix E)